pic

 In the following, we present methods for type-annotating variables.
 The techniques introduced can be used either to assert a variable's type during an assignment or to restrict the types of function arguments.

 Specifically, there are two approaches to type-annotating variables.
 The first one relies on the binary operator ::, and its syntax is x::<type>.
 The second approach leverages the Boolean binary operator <:, combined with :: and the keyword where.
-Its syntax is x::T where T <: <type>, where T accepts any other letter.
+Its syntax is x::T where T <: <type> (note that T accepts any other letter).

 Next, we illustrate both methods, considering type-annotations for assignments and for function arguments separately.